-- During heavy rainfall, stay tuned to local radio or television stations for possible flood warnings and reports of flooding in progress or other critical information from the National Weather Service (NWS). - Be prepared to evacuate at a moment's notice. - When a flood or flash flood warning is issued for your area, head for higher ground and stay there. - □ Stay away from flood waters.
+- If outdoors, during heavy rainfall, stay tuned to local radio or television stations for possible flash flood warnings, road closures and reports of flooding in progress or other critical information from the National Weather Service (NWS). - Shelter in place unless notified of an evacuation. - Be prepared to evacuate at a moment's notice. - When a flood or flash flood warning is issued for your area, head for higher ground and stay there. - Stay away from flood waters.
 If you come upon a flowing stream where water is above your ankles, then stop, turn around, and go another way.

-Six inches of swiftly moving water can sweep you off your feet. - If you come upon a flooded road while driving, then turn around and go another way.
+Six inches of swiftly moving water can sweep you off your feet.

+If you come upon a flooded road while driving, then turn around and go another way.

 If you are caught on a flooded road and waters are rising rapidly around you, then get out of the car quickly and move to higher ground.
+Call 9-1-1.

-Most cars can be swept away by less than two feet of moving water. - Keep children out of the water.
-They are curious and lack judgment about running water or contaminated water.
+Most cars can be swept away by less than two feet of moving water.